 - California Probate Code § 10315 specifies that acceptance of a credit offer is subject to court approval.
 Additionally, the court may approve a seller (estate) financing.

 - A personal representative may accept an offer with a contingency provided the contingency is removed prior to submitting the offer to the court for approval.

 Is there a minimum price estate real property must be sold?

 - Under IAEA without full authority, in a private sale, the minimum offer price must be at least 90 percent of the appraised value of the property.
 The appraised value must be made within one year of the confirmation hearing.

 Is a minimum deposit required?

-- Under IAEA with full authority, there is not a minimum deposit required.
+- Under IAEA with full authority, there is no minimum deposit required.

 - Otherwise, all sales are subject to court approval and local rules of court.
 This includes the minimum deposit required and terms of sale.
 Many courts require a ten percent deposit in the form of a certified check, cash or cashier’s check at the confirmation hearing.